Registration Open January 2026

 Summer Camp Transfer Policy

-Please email registration@ketchaoutdoors.org for all day camp transfers from one session to another.
+Please email registration@ketchaoutdoors.org for all-day camp transfers from one session to another.
 Transfer requests are not guaranteed and are not always possible.
-Requests must be made 21 days before the start of the session you wish you change.
+Requests must be made 21 days before the start of the session you wish to change.
 One transfer request per camper is allowed before May 1st with no charge.
-A $10 fee will be applied to all transfers made after May 1st.
+A $10 fee will be applied to all transfers made between May 1st and May 14th.
+No transfers will be permitted after May 14th.

 Behavioral Dismissal Policy

 Camper fees are non-refundable if a camper is removed for disciplinary reasons.
-Physical violence or bullying toward another camper or staff member will result in immediate dismissal from the camp program and you will not be refunded for the current week.
-Additional weeks will be refunded minus a $50 non-refundable deposit and a $40 late cancel fee per week.
+Physical violence or bullying toward another camper or staff member will result in immediate dismissal from the camp program, and you will not be refunded for the current week.
+Additional weeks will be refunded minus a $50 non-refundable deposit and a $40 late cancellation fee per week.

 Conduct While Attending Camp

 Ketcha Outdoors views discipline as the positive use of guidance and language that will teach children the appropriate responses to sometimes challenging situations.
-We believe that discipline is not punishment, but using these experiences to teach, guide, and redirect children with the purpose of raising responsible, resilient, and confident children who will grow up to care for themselves and others.
+We believe that discipline is not punishment, but using these experiences to teach, guide, and redirect children to raise responsible, resilient, and confident children who will grow up to care for themselves and others.

 If it is decided that Ketcha Outdoors cannot reasonably accommodate the child’s support needs, the family may be asked to withdraw the child from the program.
 Camp Ketcha’s philosophy is to help each child develop respect for oneself, others, and the environment, and our goal is to help all children who attend Camp Ketcha to be successful in our program.
 Camp Ketcha program supervisors reserve the right to suspend and/or dismiss the child from the program without reimbursement for violent or inappropriate behavior that causes risk to the camper, others, or the environment.
 Please discuss and reinforce the above behavioral expectations with your child.